Skip to content

 A site reads from three sources, in this order of precedence:

 1. Project variables are shared across every function and site in your project.
 Set them once and every site inherits them automatically.
-See project variables for the platform-wide reference.
+See project variables for the full reference.

 2. Site variables are scoped to a single site.
 Override a project variable for one site by setting the same key on the site itself.